 The Master of Arts in Counseling degree facilitates students to develop knowledge, attitudes, and skills needed to provide counseling services in churches, counseling centers, and in a wide array of community agencies.
-The MA in Counseling-Licensure Track allows graduates to pursue state counseling licensure in areas of ministry where licensure is not required.
+The MA in Counseling-Licensure Track allows graduates to pursue state counseling licensure in Texas.
+The MA in Counseling-Ministry track prepares graduates to do counseling in churches or in other areas of ministry where licensure is not required.